 Learn about Kolla-Ansible by reading the documentation online Kolla-Ansible.

 Kolla-Ansible deploys containers for the following OpenStack projects:

 Kolla-Ansible deploys containers for the following infrastructure components:

 - Ceph implementation for Cinder, Glance and Nova.

-- Collectd, Telegraf, InfluxDB, and Grafana for performance monitoring.
+- Collectd, Telegraf, InfluxDB, Prometheus, and Grafana for performance monitoring.